Last updated Feb 8, 2025

 Deprecation Notice Assets for Jira Service Management cloud will have a new limit of 2 unique constraints per object type

 After 31st of October 2024 we will be introducing a new limit of 2 unique constraints per object type.
-For customers with any existing object types that already have more than 2 unique constraints, we are asking these customers to please reduce these to 2 per object type before 31st of October 2024.
+We will also be removing support for unique constraints on attributes with cardinality > 1 and unique constraints on Text Area attributes.
+For customers with any existing object types that breach these limits, we are asking these customers to please modify them before 31st of October 2024.

 More details

 At present an object type in Assets for Jira Service Management can have an unbounded number of unique constraints applied to its attributes.
-After 31st of October 2024 we will be introducing a new limit of 2 unique constraints per object type.
-This is part of our effort to offer a more scalable, performant and reliable experience as we make major enhancements to the underlying platform that powers Assets.
-We believe this new limit will be sufficient for the vast majority of use cases in which Assets is utilised.
+After 31st of October 2024 we will be introducing:

-For customers with any existing object types that already have more than 2 unique constraints, we are asking these customers to please reduce these down to 2 per object type before 31st of October 2024.
-Not doing this will mean:
+For customers with any existing object types that breach these limits, we are asking these customers to please modify them before 31st of October 2024.
+Not doing this will delay our ability to migrate you to the new Assets platform.

 Effected public Assets REST API endpoints are:

-Both of these endpoints will begin to return a HTTP status code of 400 if there is an attempt to add a unique attribute constraint (via the uniqueAttribute property) and the limit has been reached.
+Both of these endpoints will begin to return a HTTP status code of 400 if there is an attempt to add a unique attribute constraint (via the uniqueAttribute property) and the limit has been reached or the attribute type is not supported.

 If you have more than 2 attributes on an object type that you need to ensure are unique, a potential workaround is creating an automation rule to check the number of objects that can contain a particular value after an object is updated.
 You could then raise a Jira issue to resolve the duplicate or notify the relevant schema administrator.